kNilesh010/knilesh010/README.md

 ### Hi, I am Nilesh 👋

-I am currently learning UIKIt and SwiftUI.
+I am an iOS developer.
 Passionate for developing apps for iOS and iPads.

-- 🔭 I’m currently working on ...Spotify clone
+- 🔭 I’m currently working on ...Weather app
-- 🌱 I’m currently learning ...UIKit and SwiftUI
 - 👯 I’m always looking to collaborate
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about about iOS
+- 💬 Ask me anything about iOS